 You can go to way more places than this using Tuk Tuk Hop if you start early enough!
 We recommend starting right at 8:30am so that you can use the service all day and really get your money’s worth.
 It’s such a fantastic way to experience all the most famous historic sites in Bangkok without spending all your time and energy walking!
 Tuk Tuk Hop is also offering 10% off their normal price AND free umbrella rental for the rest of 2017!

-We weren’t compensated in any way to write this post.
+We weren’t compensated in any way to write this blog post.
 We just really enjoyed the experience!